-The borders of the self
+The center and borders of the self

 author: Matthijs Cornelissen

-last revision: May, 2018
+last revision: January 2019

 Table a2-3.
 The border between Self and World